ny64/typist/README.md

 after each input and charts your result after 60 seconds.

-There are options you can use to change the behavior of typist, like changing the time you have till the tests ends.
+There are options you can use to change the behavior of typist, like changing the time you have till the test ends.
 In this example the time is set to 10 minutes.

 ```